Helge Seetzen: Business career

-In early 2010, Seetzen founded TandemLaunch, a Montreal-based technology transfer acceleration company that works with academic researchers to commercialize their technological developments.
-Seetzen is CEO and president of the firm, and directs the company’s strategy and operations.
-Under his leadership, TandemLaunch has raised three venture funds and created over 20 companies including LandR and has been recognized particularly for supporting women founders.
+In early 2010, Seetzen founded TandemLaunch, a Montreal-based technology transfer acceleration company and venture capital fund that works with academic researchers to commercialize their technological developments.
+Seetzen is CEO and Managing Partner of the firm, and directs the company’s strategy and operations.
+Under his leadership, TandemLaunch has raised four venture funds and created over 35 companies including LandR and has been recognized particularly for supporting women founders.